-Fry Pan Buying Guide: Get to Know Frying Pans
+Fry Pan Christmas Buying Guide: Get to Know Frying Pans

 Whether it is a Fry Pan, Skillet or Sauté pan we find ourselves constantly on the search for the perfect pan for everyday cooking.
+Or the perfect gift this Christmas season.
 This however can be difficult with such a wide variety of pans available on the market.
 With choices in material like Aluminum, Stainless, Cast Iron, and Copper; and coatings like Teflon, Ceramic, and Granite/Titanium; sometimes it can become a bit overwhelming when trying to find the best pan for your needs.
 We will take a closer look into each, while also taking into account the pros, cons and the types of stove tops they can be used with.

 Firstly you’re going to want to consider your cooking style.
 What are you mainly going to be using the pan for?
 A pan with low sides makes it easy to flip pancakes; whereas one with high sides will make it easier to contain the dish when cooking something such as a vegetable stir fry.